-Endocrinology is the practice of medicine that relates to the endocrine system.
-The endocrine system's focus is on hormones and the glands that secrete them.
-Endocrinologists treat the diseases and disorders related to hormones and glands, including growth and thyroid hormones.
+Endocrinology is a specialty of medicine that relates to your endocrine system, which consists of your hormones and the glands that secrete them, including the thyroid.
+Endocrinologists treat the diseases and disorders related to these hormones and glands.

 Endocrinologists in Middle Tennessee